hbctraining/Training-modules/RShiny/lessons/04_uploading_downloading_data.md

 # DO NOT RUN
 reactive_expression_with_action_button <- reactive(
     <reactive_expression>
-  ) >%>
+  ) %>%
   bindEvent(input$<action_button_inputID>)
 ```

 >In the above action button example with the pipe, we would need to load `magrittr` in order to gain the pipe functionality.
 Alternatively, you could load `tidyverse`, which contains many useful functions including packages like like `ggplot2`, `dplyr` and `magrittr`.
 However, when you go to upload the app to a hosting website, it will take much longer to upload if you use `tidyverse` because it needs to install all of the packages that are part of `tidyverse` rather than just the ones you are using.
-For that reason, it can sometimes be nice to limit the scoop of the packages you need when creating an app that will at some point go to a hosting platform.
+For that reason, it can sometimes be nice to limit the scope of the packages you need when creating an app that will at some point go to a hosting platform.

 Below is example code on how we could implement this: